 There is no 'given' meaning to it all.
 Throughout human history we have told ourselves stories to try and create some sense of our lives.
 Science, philosophy, mysticism, drama, poetry, literature and film can all inform our thinking.
 Christianity cannot exist in a vacuum as if its claims trump all others because we have had nothing to do with creating them.
 So what is the story of Jesus all about today?
-Mere repetition of the way it was told 1700 years ago, (which is when most of its doctrines date from)?
-Or a new story for our time, with new truths to help us live well now?
-And in what sense do our own contemporary stories contain 'truths' (plural) that can guide us in his Way?
+Mere repetition of the way it was defined hundreds of years ago?
+Or, as has actually always been true, a new story for our time, with new content to help us live well now?
+In what sense do our own original contemporary 'stories' contain 'truths' (plural) that can still guide us in his Way?

 If you don't want to stay where you are, or where you have always been, I cannot commend this book too highly.
 I look forward to resuming my conversation with my friend in future!